huseyindeniz/oar.services.catalog/README.md

-# oar.services.catalog
-Catalog Service - Submodule of openAccessOnContainers
+# Open Access On Containers - Services - Catalog

+This project is the submodule of the root project called openAccessOnContainers.

+The root project is located at https://github.com/huseyindeniz/openAccessOnContainers